romerol/blogging-api/README.md

 After running the API with `npm start` the URL `http://localhost:8080/api-docs/` will be available to check:
 - available endpoints
 - the different models
-- and the possibility to try the endpoint in the UI.
+- and the possibility to try the endpoints in the UI.

 Trying the endpoints with the "docs UI" will hit a mongo database called `blog-db` that will be created automatically once a blog post is created.